 Nose Licking and Sleeping Positions

 Have you noticed your cat licking their nose right before settling down for a nap?
 This grooming behavior often forms part of a cat’s pre-sleep routine.
-Understanding cat sleeping positions and the behaviors that accompany them can provide fascinating insight into your pet’s comfort and security levels.
+Understanding cat sleeping positions and the behaviors that accompany them can provide insight into your pet’s comfort and security levels.

 Many cats will give their paws and nose a quick grooming session before drifting off to sleep, ensuring they’re clean and comfortable for their rest.
 This behavior is particularly common when cats are feeling safe and content in their environment.